Introduction

 Rather than the absence of mental illness, mental health refers to the presence of positive characteristics

-Mental health is not just the absence of mental disorder.
-It’s a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.
+Mental health is not just the absence of mental disorders.
+It’s a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and can make a contribution to his or her community.

 Mentally healthy individuals tend to have better medical health, productivity, and social relationships